langflow-ai/langflow/docs/docs/contributing/how-contribute.md

 ## Run locally

-LangFlow can run locally by cloning the repository and installing the dependencies.
+Langflow can run locally by cloning the repository and installing the dependencies.
 We recommend using a virtual environment to isolate the dependencies from your system.

 Before you start, make sure you have the following installed: